 Inventory, lb : 0

-Similar in shape and color to the cluster eggplant, the small, round eggplant known as Likok or Indian nightshade is roughly half an inch in diameter with smooth, yellowish-green skin.
-The meaty flesh is white to off-white and contains tiny edible seeds embedded in the flesh.
-As its nickname ‘bitter eggplant’ eludes, Likok has an acerbic taste.
-Likok eggplant grows on blade like stems that sport thorny branches which have served as a protective survival element of the plant for centuries.
+Likok eggplants are small and round, roughly one centimeter in diameter, with smooth, yellowish-green skin.
+The meaty flesh is white to ivory and contains tiny edible seeds.
+Likok has a very bitter taste.
+Likok eggplant grows on blade-like stems that sport thorny branches which have served as a protective survival element of the plant for centuries.

 Likok is available in the spring and early summer months in Northern India.

-In Ayurvedic medicine, Likok is used for the treatment of asthma and colic.
-The fruit is also used in treatments of rheumatism and to aid in digestion.
-Both the roots and fruit are considered to be part of Dashamoola a group of plants known for their anti-inflammatory properties.
-The fruit in particular is known for its ability to strengthen the throat, reduce symptoms of repository disorders, and to aid in digestion
+In Ayurvedic medicine, Likok eggplant is used to reduce symptoms of asthma and colic.
+Both the roots and fruit are considered to be part of Dashamoola, a group of plants known for their anti-inflammatory properties.
+The fruit, in particular, is known for its ability to strengthen the throat, reduce symptoms of repository disorders, and to aid in digestion